Scarborough and Whitby Railway: Post-closure

 The track was subsequently lifted in 1968, although speculation about a potential potash mine near Hawsker meant that the track from there to Whitby remained in place until 1972.

 The line is now used as a bridleway for cycles, pedestrians and horses, known as the "Scarborough to Whitby Rail Trail", "Scarborough to Whitby Cinder Track", or simply "The Cinder Track".

 In the 1980s an area of the former line in the Northstead district of Scarborough was briefly used as football and cricket pitches.

-In 2018 plans to spend £3.5 million to repair and improve the Cinder Track were backed by the borough council.
+In 2018 plans to spend £3.5 million to repair and improve the Cinder Track were backed by Scarborough Borough Council.
 The plans would see the route resurfaced, drainage improved and the creation of a new management body to oversee the development of the track.
 There is also the possibility of introducing a visitor centre, cafe and pay and display parking to generate ongoing funding to maintain the route.
 Work upgrading the track began in January 2020 and the first stage is now complete.
+Local improvements continue to be funded as part of the Town Deal offered by the UK government.